chriskolb/SDDR-Species/README.md

 5. run the first few lines until the `pacman::p_load()` command loading the required dependencies for `deepregression` (I did not install from sources the packages which need compilation).
 This might take some minutes
 6. force reticulate to attach to the conda environment `r-reticulate` using `use_condaenv("r-reticulate", required = T)`
 7. load the deepregression package using `devtools::load_all(repo.path)`
 8. the remainder of the script is a nested loop over all (7) species and all (3) predictor types, with each iteration training the optimized model for each species x predictor combination several times and averaging the final performance metrics (AUC and Brier score).
-The loop can be run in whole (runs for several hours!)
+The loop can be run in whole (runs for several hours!).

 ## Session Info (might help for set-up to be able to run code properly)